Table of Contents[Hide][Show]

 9. Jupiter Beach Park

-The oceanfront beach park has a protected swimming area with lifeguards, sand volleyball courts and picnic sites with grills.
+The oceanfront beach park includes a protected swimming area with lifeguards, sand volleyball courts and picnic sites with grills.
 The wide sidewalks along the beachfront are perfect for strolling, rollerblading and biking.
 Nearby, the Jupiter Dog Beach lets the furry family members join the fun off-leash.

 10. Carlin Park

 Another beachfront park, this one has a playground, tennis courts, picnic areas, shower, restrooms and the Seabreeze Amphitheater.
 It’s the place for summer Shakespeare in the park, an annual seafood festival and free summer concerts.

 Located at the southern shore of the inlet, Dubois Park boasts 1,200 feet of palm tree-lined beachfront.
 In addition to watching the surfers (see #6 above), DuBois Park has swimming areas, picnic facilities and the DuBois Pioneer home, built in 1898.
 It’s a fun way to get out of the sun for a few minutes and show your kids how frontier kids lived.